 Barry Weaver’s extensive site provides electronic versions of literature related to St. Helena and also maps and views – especially older, more scarce material (books published prior to 1900; maps and views published prior to 1800).

-St Helena's leading property or real estate website that offers visitors or investment options on St Helena property also holiday rental options for apartments, self catering bed and breakfasts, Hotels and Guesthouses.
+St Helena’s leading accommodation and property sales finder website that offers visitors or property investors the option to rent or buy property on St Helena You can find other accommodation options for holiday rental such as apartments, self catering bed and breakfasts, Hotels and Guesthouses.

 This is probably the best place for an informed introduction to all the things that make St Helena special: its extraordinary built heritage, its endemic plants and invertebrates, the unique wirebird, and even, to some extent, its culture.
 The National Trust has substantial funding from the Darwin Initiative to enhance local biodiversity.
 It also works with the Royal Society for the Protection of Birds to maintain the vulnerable wirebird population, and is the driving force behind the Millennium Forest – planting an entire woodland of another endemic species.
 The website has great photographs, too.
 Membership is inexpensive, and a good way for visitors to contribute something to the island.

 Alexander Schulenberg’s St Helena Institute was founded in the UK in 1997.
 It provides bibliographies for academic research, especially on history, as well as resources for people researching St Helena island history.
 However, it does not provide much in the way of general-interest reading – that’s not what it’s for.